-- Population is projected by distinguishing birth country, although detailed results are published for the entire population.
+- Population is projected by distinguishing birth place (Spain or abroad), although aggregate results are published for the entire population. - Fertility is projected for the next 50 years by adjusting the calendar of observed and projected fertility through a Beta probability distribution of the parameters Short-term Fertility Indicator (SFI), the Average Age at Maternity (AAM) and the Variance of Average Age at Maternity (Var(AAM)). - In the case of mortality, a projection is made based on the general level, synthesized by life expectancy at birth, thereby establishing hypotheses regarding the future evolution of said parameter.

-- Fertility is projected for the next 50 years by adjusting the calendar of observed and projected fertility through a Beta probability distribution of the parameters SFI, AAM and Var AAM. - In the case of mortality, a projection is made based on the general level, synthesized by life expectancy at birth, thereby establishing hypotheses regarding the future evolution of said parameter. - In the case of migration, results are projected by making a transition between estimated flows for several years, thus dividing the projective period into three periods: - The foreign migration flows for the first two years of the projective period (2020 and 2021) are established equal to the flow that is estimated according to the Migration Statistics for the first semester of 2020. - In the second period (13 years) the migratory flows evolve from 2021 towards certain hypothetical levels - During the third period (35 years), both immigration and emigration are projected from 2034 onwards, until by 2069 they reach other previously established projection parameters.
+Regarding migration, the projection parameters are hypothesised as levels of migration balances in the future 15 and 50 years from now, and the corresponding external migration flows are derived from them.

-During the month of May 2020, a survey was carried out among experts in demography in order to obtain their opinion on the expected future evolution for the parameters necessary for the projection, such as: for fertility, the average number of children per woman and the average age at maternity; for mortality, life expectancy at birth and for migrations, future levels of immigration and emigration at 15 and 50 years.
+In February 2024, experts in demography were surveyed to obtain their opinion on the expected future evolution of the parameters necessary for the projection, these being: for fertility, the average number of children per woman and the average age at maternity; for mortality, life expectancy at birth; and for migrations, the future levels of migratory balance in the next 15 and 50 years.
+In addition to estimating the value of these parameters, the survey included a question on their minimum and maximum values.